 Ropain — which means ‘rice planting’ — is one of Nepal’s most important festivals.
 Celebrated every year on the 15th day of the month Ashar (Ashar Pandhra), Ropain marks the beginning of rice planting season.
 Nepal Government recognizes this day as National Paddy Day.

-On the day of the festival, locals and travelers join farmers in large rice fields to plant rice crops.
+On the day of the festival, locals and travellers join farmers in large rice fields to plant rice crops.
 The day is celebrated with songs, dance, competitions, and playing in the mud.

-Rice planting is done by women on paddies plowed by men.
+Rice planting is done by women on paddies ploughed by men.
 Ashare Jhyaure geet (the monsoon song) is a common song being sung by these women when planting rice.

 The venue was full of locals who were dressed in beautiful clothes.
 Some tourists were also present there to enjoy the festival.

-Myriam and I walked to the rice field and had some Chiura – made from beaten rice and served with curd.
-After filling my hungry belly with some light food, I took a walk around – leaving Myriam and her husband Kumar to themselves.
+Myriam and I walked to the rice field and had some sel roti — made from rice flour and served with curd.
+After filling my hungry belly with some light snacks, I took a walk around — leaving Myriam and her husband to themselves.

 I walked to a place where some ladies were planting rice.
 It was hard to walk on a narrow path between paddies – especially with my flip-flops on.
 I almost slipped a few times – after which I was a pro in walking on the muddy path.